 - Breakeven analysis.
 Calculating the mix of contribution margin and unit volume at which a business exactly breaks even, which is useful for determining price points for products and services.

 - Constraint analysis.
-Understanding where the principle bottlenecks are in a company, and how they impact the ability of the business to earn revenues and profits.
+Understanding where the primary bottlenecks are in a company, and how they impact the ability of the business to earn revenues and profits.

 - Target costing.
 Assisting in the design of new products by accumulating the costs of new designs, comparing them to target cost levels, and reporting this information to management.